Aman-Dinesh-Mishra/Amanity/README.md

 - 🎨 Fully responsive and accessible layout
 - 🌙 Dark/light mode with persistent state
 - 🎯 Smooth scrolling with anchor navigation
-- 🌀 Polished transitions using framer-motion
-- 🎯 Custom 404 page and favicon design